 A: Subrecipients are required to submit a final report no later than March 29, 2021 to the Department including:

 The HFS CARES Program portal will be the system used for post-award reporting described above.
-Subrecipients should register in the portal and use the portal for reporting pending instruction from the Department.
-Reporting templates and additional guidance are forthcoming.
+Subrecipients should register in the portal and use the portal for reporting to the Department.

 Q: Is there a budget template to be used for the sub-agreement for the COVID funds?
 Is there a specific format that should be used?

 A: A separate budget is required to be submitted by Round 1 subrecipients.

 A: Subrecipients are required to submit final reporting no later than March 29, 2021 to the Department.
 Reporting templates and additional guidance can be found here.
 The template for the required cover letter can be found here.